Searching for a rewarding career in NYC? There could be a position waiting for you at NYCEDC. ›

 In June 2013, NYCEDC announced plans to launch the Urban Future Lab, a clean technology entrepreneur center to assist cleantech and energy entrepreneurs with the unique challenges they face in starting and growing early-stage companies in New York City.
 Urban Future Lab, a partnership with the NYU School of Engineering, will concentrate activities and services in order to further develop collaboration, innovation, commercialization, and entrepreneurship in New York City.

-Located at 15 MetroTech in Downtown Brooklyn, Urban Future Lab will be devoted to three primary functions:
+Located at 15 MetroTech in Downtown Brooklyn, Urban Future Lab is devoted to three primary functions:

 As a member of the NYC Solar America City Partnership with Sustainable CUNY and the Mayor's Office, NYCEDC has helped solar energy in New York City grow by over 800% in the past five years, making solar a competitive renewable energy source.
 Through continued support from the US Department of Energy's SunShot Initiative, the City will implement innovative methods to remove the barriers to growth of the solar energy industry in New York City.